marting456/dsl-generator/README.md

 * java.lang.String
 * java.util.Date

-All other types will be initialized with a default constructor if exists.
+All other types will be initialized by a default constructor if exists.
 To null otherwise.

 ## Configuration
 Default constant values can be set in constants.properties.